-Do you want to adopt a dog but worried about finding a dog that is the right match for your family?
+Do you want to adopt a rescue dog but worried about finding one that is the right match for your family?
 Worried about the dog being good with kids?
 The right energy level to match your lifestyle?
 Will the dog have behavior issues?

 When you are ready to adopt a dog, you want to make sure you do it right.
 What is the right way to adopt a dog?
-Is there a wrong way to adopt?
-Actually, yes there is.
-You never want to adopt a dog simply because you feel sorry for it, or because it’s just so cute.
-Follow these quick tips on how to adopt a dog and you will be on your way to adopting the dog of your dreams.
+Do you know what to look for when adopting a dog?
+Is there a wrong way to adopt a dog?

 The long story short of it is, do your own research and find the rescue or shelter that best fits your needs.
 Ask neighbors, friends, and family for recommendations.
 Look at reviews online.
 Do they have a license?
 Are they a 501(c)(3) Non-Profit Organization?

 There are even breed specific rescues, so this would be a great option if you want to adopt a particular breed.
 Expect these rescues to have more stringent guidelines for whom they will adopt out to.
 But even the humane society will occasionally have a pure breed dog.

 c.
 Stay away from shady shelters aka puppy mills

 It’s unfortunate but there are rescues out there that are in it just for the money and not for the welfare of the dog.
 They may have an easier adoption process, but they also adopt out sick dogs and dogs that have not been assessed for behavioral issues.

 How do I know?
 I hear stories every week about people adopting a dog and quickly finding out that the dog is sick and has parvo, is leash aggressive, or other serious behavior issues.
 This is not to scare you from adopting a dog, it’s to inform you that you need to do your research!